El Tigre: The Adventures of Manny Rivera: Production

 El Tigre was created by a husband-and-wife team named Jorge Gutierrez and Sandra Equihua along with others who were employed to make the show.
 The couple made the project from experiences they had when they were younger.
 Manny Rivera is based on Jorge's young self.
 Many things known in the show were based on actual events or parts of Jorge's life.
 His father was an architect (which was viewed as good) and his grandfather was a general in the military (which was viewed as evil).
 That idea was exaggerated to the idea of superheroes and supervillains.
-The city Miracle City is likely based on Tijuana, where Jorge grew up.
+The city Miracle City is likely based on Tijuana, Baja California, where Jorge grew up and Sandra was born in.

+This was the first Nicktoon to be fully animated in Adobe Flash after O'Grady, which was exclusive to The N. The animation of the series was a split between Boulder Media in Ireland and 6 Point Harness in the United States.

 El Tigre's Decision of Destiny

-On January 25, 2008, Nickelodeon allowed viewers to vote on the ending of an episode, deciding whether El Tigre's would choose the path of heroism or villainy.
+On January 25, 2008, Nickelodeon allowed viewers to vote on the ending of an episode, deciding whether El Tigre would choose the path of heroism or villainy.
 "The Good, the Bad, and the Tigre" premiered later that same day with the ending chosen by the voters.
 Voters ultimately chose the heroic ending, in which El Tigre defeated Django and Sartana.
-If the villainous ending had been chosen, he would have helped Django and Sartana conquer the world, but turned against them to take the empire for himself and Frida, and ruled over the world into old age.
+If the villainous ending had been chosen, he would have helped Django and Sartana conquer the world, but turned against them by launching them through space to take the empire for himself and Frida, and ruled over the world into old age.
+After they remembered to free the now-elderly White Pantera and Puma Loco from all their tyrannical fun, their reunion was interrupted when Sartana and Django recruited an army of aliens to retake her throne, in which the Rivera men (along with Frida who rides a mech) leap into action to battle Sartana, which cuts with the title "The End?".